-A visit to the junkyard we like used to be an interesting one, but I realized I am beginning to see the same photographs; some textures, some color, some shapes, marquees, and so on.
+A visit to the junkyard used to be an interesting one, but I realized I am beginning to see the same photographs; some textures, some color, some shapes, marquees, and so on.
 I took a bunch of photographs, “pictures at a junkyard” because it is hard not to with so many things around.
 In them, I tried to see things I did not pay attention to before, but I am sure there are some repetitions.
 The Bad Bow Tie truck is an example.
-I have photographed it probably at every visit partly because of my affinity to bow ties and partly the incongruity of bow ties with trucks.
+I have photographed it probably at every visit, partly because of my affinity to bow ties and partly the incongruity of bow ties with trucks.
 This time though, its headlight cavities were mostly red, giving it a zombie appearance.
 I also photographed that Cubist Volkswagen before, but I thought the position of the various parts were rearranged, so I decided to include that.

 These are the ones that bubbled to the top to share this time.